magarenzo/magarenzo/README.md

 # Hi 👋 My name is Michael

-I am a Technical Account Manager II at UiPath with a position of Public Trust.
+I am an Automation Program Advisor II at UiPath with a position of Public Trust.
 I help customers succeed and grow by building specialized solutions for their automation programs, and ensuring business goals are overachieved.

-I am experienced in software engineering, product support, technical consulting, and professional services.
-I have worked closely with companies across multiple industries, including BFSI, Commercial, Federal, Hardware, Public Sector, Retail, SaaS, and SLED.
+I am experienced in software engineering, product support, technical consulting, professional services and customer success.
+I have worked closely with organizations across multiple industries, including BFSI, Commercial, Hardware, Retail, and SaaS.
+Most recently, my focus has been in Public Sector, working closely with Civilian agencies and SLED organizations.